FelixTJDietrich/homepage/src/pages/posts/002-you-got-me-mad-now.md

 After Billy's passing, the two fanbases seemed to be more in peace with each other, stating that Billy did not want us to fight.

-The following Reddit comment sums up pretty well the message behind gachimuchi in reply to a gachi vs. anime post: *(Warning: Edgy language!)*
+This following Reddit comment (copy pasta?) sums up pretty well the message behind gachimuchi in reply to a gachi vs. anime post: *(Warning: Edgy language!)*
 <div class="videoWrapper">
   <iframe id="reddit-embed" src="https://www.redditmedia.com/r/forsen/comments/mrddyb/weebs_if_gachi_is_really_weeb_then_why_are_there/gulv3ok/?depth=1&amp;showmore=false&amp;embed=true&amp;showmedia=false" sandbox="allow-scripts allow-same-origin allow-popups" style="border: none;" height="546" width="640" scrolling="no"></iframe>
 </div>